How Long Is A Dentist Appointment?

 Patients may also need to return for follow-up visits to complete the treatment or for post-procedure care.

-Discussions about insurance coverage and payment options can also add time to the appointment.
+Conversations about coverage and payment options can also extend your time in the office as staff verify benefits or explain costs.

 Several factors can contribute to shorter dentist appointments.